 3. Know where to find the best budget kitchens

-Other than Ikea, check out more of our favourite brands, where you can find plenty of budget-friendly (but obviously still incredibly stylish) kitchen cabinetry...
+Other than Ikea, check out more of our favourite brands, where you can find plenty of budget kitchens that are still incredible stylish...

 Yep, you read that right, the Dakota ready to fix kitchen from Wickes starts from just £457.
 It's a simple design that means you can really tailor the look with your choice of worktops and handles.

-All of the fitted kitchens available at B&Q come in at a really reasonable price, the Westleigh oak effect Shaker kitchen starts from just £879.
+All of the fitted kitchens available at B&Q come in at a fairly reasonable price, considering the quality and finish.
+The Artemisia matt midnight blue classic shaker kitchen starts from just £1,348.
 Use the money you have saved to invest in a high-quality worktop, or splash out on eye-catching ironmongery.
+View Deal

 An ex-display kitchen can be an absolute bargain – and in top notch condition.
 The used kitchens on sites like The Used Kitchen Company and The Kitchen Exchange are fully inspected to check that they are in great condition so your second-hand kitchen won’t come with second-hand scratches, scuff marks or moisture rings.